utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

     &#42; Only available on Enterprise plans.

-1. (Optional) Select the [**Automatically add new users**](#automatically-adding-new-users) checkbox if you want new users using this authentication method to be automatically added to your team.
+1. (Optional) Select the [**Automatically add new users**](#automatically-adding-new-users) checkbox if you want users to automatically join your team the first time they log in to Postman through this IdP.

 1. Select **Save Authentication**.